Rules of the Show:

 - It is understood and agreed that, in keeping with our commitment of fair and equitable practice, should any occasion arise where, in the view of the Director or his representatives, the Artist is not in compliance with policy and procedure, the Artist’s full cooperation is expected in an effort to resolve all disputes, claims and complaints.
 It is further understood the decisions rendered by the Director or his representatives will be final.

-- It is understood and agreed that an Artist who does not register with Event officials by 5:00 PM on Wednesday, April 13, 2016, or has not contacted our offices via phone or email to make alternate arrangements, will forfeit all rights to occupy their booth space and DFWII may utilize the space for other purposes.
+- It is understood and agreed that an Artist who does not register with Event officials by 5:00 PM by Wednesday, April 17, 2024, or who has not contacted our offices via phone or email to make alternate arrangements, will forfeit all rights to occupy their booth space.
+DFWII may utilize the space for other purposes.
 In such event, the Artist will remain liable for the full booth fee.
 It is understood and agreed that no refunds or preferred treatment can be made for inclement weather or any other cause not in the control of DFWII.
-There is no provision other than the decision of the on-site jury that may provide any artist the opportunity to return to the Event in 2018.
+There is no provision other than the decision of the on-site jury that may provide any artist the opportunity to return to the Event in 2024.

 - It is understood and agreed that DFWII may, if required by force majeure or other reasons beyond its control, postpone or shorten the Event.
 No Artist shall have any right or claim for any damages whether direct, indirect or consequential, or any other kind, arising or alleged to arise by reason of any postponement or cancellation of the Event.

-- Works exhibited must be consistent with images submitted by Artist(s).
-The addition of other bodies of Work not specifically juried into the Event will be requested to be removed from sale.
+- Works exhibited must be consistent with images submitted by Artist(s) in his or her application to show.
+The addition of other bodies of Work not specifically juried into the Event must be removed from sale.
 Non-compliance will result in removal from the Event without recourse.
-Images submitted with the Zapp application, including the booth image, will be referenced in determining the definition of the body of work and the proportion and appropriateness of the types of work being shown; however, it is understood that the four images representing the body of work approved by the jury will be the determining factor.
+Images submitted with the ZAPP application, including the booth image, will be referenced in determining the definition of the body of work and the proportion and appropriateness of the types of work being shown; however, it is understood that the four images representing the body of work approved by the jury will be the determining factor.

-- The booth image submitted with Artist’s application will be referenced by Event representatives in order to determine the appropriateness of the booth’s design integrity in order to maintain the highest possible standards of presentation at the Event.
+- The booth image submitted with Artist’s Zapp application will be referenced by Event representatives in order to determine the appropriateness of the booth’s design integrity in order to maintain the highest possible standards of presentation at the Event.
+Any work shown not consistent with the body of work shown in the Zapp application images will be removed from the booth without recourse.
+Refusal to remove work not approved by the jury in advance will be grounds for removal from the show.

 - All Work submitted and exhibited must be original, hand-crafted Work produced by the Artist and may not be the result of work by any person other than the Artist, or the Artist and his/her Collaborating Artists, or from commercial kits, molds, greenware, patterns, plans, prefabricated forms or other commercial methods.